U.S., EU, Japan take on China at WTO over rare earths

-WASHINGTON/BEIJING (Reuters) - The United States, Europe and Japan have joined forces to challenge China’s restrictions on exports of rare-earth metals, escalating a trade row over access to some of the most important raw materials used in advanced technologies.
+WASHINGTON/BRUSSELS (Reuters) - The United States, Europe and Japan joined forces on Tuesday to challenge China’s restrictions on exports of rare earth minerals critical to the manufacture of advanced technology.

-In a formal complaint to the World Trade Organization (WTO), the three trade powers accused Beijing of trying to hold down prices for its domestic manufacturers and to pressure international firms to move operations to China.
+In a formal complaint to the World Trade Organization, the three trade powers accused Beijing of trying to hold down prices for its domestic manufacturers and to pressure international firms to move operations to China.

 Europe’s trade chief said China’s restrictions violated international trade rules and had to be removed.